jdcloudcom/en/documentation/IoT/IoT-Protocol-Adaptor/Introduction/Product-Overview.md

 # Product Overview

-The IoT Hub Protocol Adaptor Service converts the adaptor modules through the built-in non-standard device communication protocol to help users with JD Cloud Onboarding of the existing devices in a quick and low-cost manner.
+The IoT Protocol Adaptor Service converts the adaptor modules through the built-in non-standard device communication protocol to help users with JD Cloud Onboarding of the existing devices in a quick and low-cost manner.
 The service builds in JTT-808 (related to vehicle monitoring system of the Ministry of Communications) protocol support.

 The IoT Hub Protocol Adaptor Service has features as below: